Online MBA in Engineering Management Programs

-Earning an online MBA in engineering management can be attractive to students and professionals seeking an off-campus, remote option for completing coursework.
-It can help students qualify for higher ranking positions in engineering leadership, with greater responsibility and higher salary prospects.
-According to the Bureau of Labor Statistics (BLS 2017), the median pay for engineering managers was $137,720 per year.
+Earning an online MBA in engineering management can attract students and professionals seeking an off-campus, remote option for completing coursework.
+It can put these individuals in line to secure higher-ranking positions in leadership or even enhance one’s salary prospects.
+In fact, according to the Bureau of Labor Statistics (BLS 2022), the median pay for engineering managers was $159,920 per year.

 So what do these skilled workers do?
 Engineering managers are in charge of orchestrating activities among various teams to accomplish specific goals within engineering firms.
-They may work in office settings, research laboratories, industrial production plants, or at construction sites.
+They may work in office settings, research laboratories, industrial production plants, or construction sites.
 They can also own their own engineering firm.
-An MBA in engineering management is designed for engineers and technically-oriented problem-solvers who want to enhance their business savviness.
+An MBA in engineering management is designed for problem-solvers who want to enhance their business savviness.

-This MBA concentration is built on top of the standard MBA curriculum, with several courses geared toward management in the context of an engineering organization or team.
-It may allow more technically-focused engineers to make an easier transition from management into administration by integrating best practices for human resources, and even accounting and product development.
+This MBA concentration combines the assets of both engineers and business managers.
+It may allow more technically-focused engineers to transition from management into administration easier by integrating best practices for human resources and even accounting and product development.
 Students who obtain an MBA in engineering management can learn how to make informed and successful business decisions that result in better efficiency, performance, and effectiveness in highly technical engineering environments.

-This guide explores the many benefits of distance-based MBAs in engineering management, outlines some great schools that offer solid programs, and profiles two outstanding faculty members from schools with online engineering MBAs and related dual degree programs.
+In conclusion, many MBA programs in engineering are available both on-campus and online.
+This guide explores the many benefits of distance-based MBAs in engineering management, outlines some great schools that offer solid programs, and profiles three outstanding faculty members from schools with online engineering MBAs and dual degree programs.

 Featured Online MBA in Engineering Management (and Related) Programs

 Southern New Hampshire University offers an online MBA in engineering management program in partnership with Worcester Polytechnic Institute.
 The program taught by experienced WPI faculty members helps students gain traditional business skills in areas such as technology, finance, quantitative analysis, and project management.